 I’ve adapted this recipe from a Thermomixer recipe, with just a few minor tweaks to speed up the process.
 They can be a little temperamental to make, but wow, when you get everything right, they’re brilliant.

-- Temperature is all crucial to making crumpets.
+- Temperature is crucial to making crumpets.
 If you want those lovely little holes, otherwise it’s thick dumpy bread I suppose.
 Slow with low heat is what you need.

 - The Thermomix will take care of temperature and also by leaving it in the bowl with the MC in place, it’s its very own proving chamber.

-- And making them by hand can be a little messier, but of course it can be done.
+- Making them by hand can be a little messier, but of course it can be done.
 With a Thermomix, the guesswork is taken out and when its time to cook them, you just pour them out into the moulds.

-Use a stand mixer to do the mixing etc., then ¼ fill the sink (or a bucket) with warm water, cover the mixer bowl (with the dough in) with plastic wrap and gently lower the bowl into the warm water.
-Make sure the water isn’t hot, if it’s over 50c you’ll kill the yeast.
+Use a stand mixer to do the mixing, then ¼ fill the sink (or a large bowl) with warm water, cover the mixer bowl (with the dough in) with plastic wrap and gently lower the bowl into the warm water.
+Make sure the water isn’t too hot; if it’s over 50°c, you’ll kill the yeast.
 Do this for the proofing times, and you’ll be good.
-It might take a little bit longer to achieve the same results, but these crumpets are nothing like the little rubber things you get from the supermarket and soooo satisfying to make.
+It might take a little bit longer to achieve the same results, but these crumpets are nothing like the little rubber things you get from the supermarket, and they are soooo satisfying to make.